AL amyloidosis - Oral Mucosal Lesion

 Systemic findings can be related to the involvement of the heart, muscles, gastrointestinal tract, kidneys, and nerves.
 Symptoms may include fatigue, weight loss, paresthesia, syncope, and shortness of breath.
 Cardiac involvement may present as syncope, angina, or symptoms of heart failure.
 Low ECG voltages may develop as a consequence of restrictive cardiomyopathy.
 Renal involvement with nephrotic syndrome is the most common presentation of immunoglobulin amyloidosis.
 Neurologic symptoms include a sensory peripheral neuropathy, presenting in a stocking and glove distribution.
+Cognitive impairment and memory loss may be present.
 An "idiopathic" carpal tunnel syndrome can also occur.
 Gastrointestinal involvement is variable and may present with hemorrhage, changes in bowel movements, and dyspepsia.

 Amyloid infiltration of skeletal muscle can result in pseudohypertrophy, classically involving the tongue and leading to macroglossia.